manoharanRajesh/code-assignment/assignment-certificate-validation/README.md

 When something went wrong on the application, it must respond HTTP status code `500` and `GENERAL_ERROR` error response code.
 This includes an error case which isn't applicable of the above validation error situation (e.g. missing certificate).

+## Instructions

+* Assignment should be submitted as a maven project.
+* Junit should be well written.
+* Integration test should be implemented.
+* Share the project with us as a git bundle.

+### How to create a git bundle
+* Run `git bundle create <assignment-name>.bundle <branch>` to create a git bundle.
+* Run `git clone <assignment-name>.bundle` to un-bundle the repo.
+* Please find more info about git bundle here - https://git-scm.com/docs/git-bundle